-If you then mask off a few details -- how unexpected! -- the smile changes further to seem to be the smile of an eternally young and vigorous face, like the face of a god shining through.
+If you then mask off a few details that suggest age -- how unexpected! -- the smile changes further to seem to be the smile of an eternally young and vigorous face, like the face of a god shining through.

 In case this sounds too improbable, Schama reports some informed speculation that this portrait could have been half of a pair, made to represent Jupiter and Juno -- so that it is possible that Rembrandt is here playing the role of the king of the gods.

 The face is, like the Pomo Indian's, a complex expression of not only what was happening to Rembrandt at this time in his life, but of what could happen to us all -- or a dramatized version of what always happens to all of us in the daily course of being human.

 It is an expression -- among other things -- of the ruin of hope, a ruin made infinitely more painful by the unblinking consciousness that takes in its every detail, yet a ruin transformed by that same consciousness into the dignified self-awareness of a self so complex as to be almost beyond self.

 And it is an expression that, while deeply inward, does not stay alone inside: It looks out with the recognition that, as I suffer, all suffer; as I am, all are.
 I am fool, hero, beggar, king.
 The result is a piercing truthfulness sheathed in compassion.